duketopceo/Dixi/AI_to_Khan.md

 ## Notes
 - I've resolved the legacy `AttributeError` by modernizing the code to use the latest Google AI Edge patterns.
 - I've downloaded the `hand_landmarker.task` model file; it's already integrated.
-- **New Debug UI**: You can now access a live debug feed at [http://localhost:5000/dashboard](http://localhost:5000/dashboard).
-It shows the camera feed with landmarks and real-time logs.
+- **New Debug UI**: Access the live debug feed at [http://localhost:5000/dashboard](http://localhost:5000/dashboard).
+Shows camera feed with landmarks and real-time logs.
+- **No Mock Data Policy**: Removed all fallback simulation code.
+If camera or model fails, you'll see an honest error instead of fake data.
 - The repo is now fully up to speed.

+## Copilot Instructions

+Created `.github/copilot-instructions.md` with comprehensive guidelines.
+The key rule: **No mock data, no fake features.
+Fully implement or mark as under development.**